munificent/game-programming-patterns/book/command.markdown

 </aside>

 Without the command pattern, implementing undo is surprisingly hard.
 With it, it's a piece of cake.
-For our example, let's say we're making a single player turn-based game and we want to let users undo moves so they can focus more on strategy and less on chance.
+For our example, let's say we're making a single player turn-based game and we want to let users undo moves so they can focus more on strategy and less on guesswork.

 We're conveniently already using commands to abstract input handling, so every move the player makes is already encapsulated in them.
 For example, moving a unit may look like: